Visitor logs panel

 List of existing visitor logs

 Beneath the search area there is the table, or list, of existing visitor logs.
 Each row is one visit.
+If you select the header of a column, it will sort the list according to that column.
+Select again to reverse sort direction.

 Perform changes on selected visitor logs